Enriching the Community

 The Holland Performing Arts Center opened in 2005 and was instantly heralded for its stunning architecture and superior acoustics.
 At the Holland, Omaha Performing Arts presents world-class musical events—from legendary jazz and blues artists to country and world-music ensembles.
-The performing arts center’s stage has been graced by numerous award-winning and legendary entertainers, including Wynton Marsalis, Yo-Yo Ma, Tony Bennett, Bobby McFerrin, Herbie Hancock and the Mormon Tabernacle Choir.
+The performing arts center’s stage has been graced by numerous award-winning and iconic entertainers, including Wynton Marsalis, Yo-Yo Ma, Tony Bennett, Bobby McFerrin, Herbie Hancock and the Mormon Tabernacle Choir.
 In addition to hosting the Omaha Symphony, a variety of private and community events—weddings, receptions and corporate gatherings—occur at the Holland.

 Both the Orpheum and the Holland offer a variety of patron amenities to enhance the performance experience.
-At the Holland, patrons may enjoy a drink at Energy Systems Ovations or dine at ZINC, a full-service restaurant.
+At the Holland, patrons may enjoy a drink at NRG Energy Ovations or dine at ZINC, a full-service restaurant.
 Pre-performance and intermission beverage service is also offered at both venues.
 In addition, each venue features a private donor lounge—the John and Carmen Gottschalk Founders Room at the Holland and the Anne Thorne Weaver Lounge at the Orpheum.
 All dining and beverage services are provided by Guckenheimer, the exclusive, on-site caterer for the Orpheum and Holland.